NREL/OpenStudio-HPXML/README.md

 - `BuildResidentialScheduleFile`: A measure that generates a CSV of detailed schedules (e.g., stochastic occupancy) for use in the simulation.
 - `HPXMLtoOpenStudio`: A measure that translates an HPXML file to an OpenStudio model.
 - `ReportSimulationOutput`: A reporting measure that generates a variety of simulation-based annual/timeseries outputs in CSV or JSON format.
-- `ReportHPXMLOutput`: A reporting measure that generates a variety of HPXML-based outputs (including defaults like auto-sized HVAC systems) in CSV or JSON format.
+- `ReportHPXMLOutput`: A reporting measure that generates a variety of HPXML-based outputs (including defaults like autosized HVAC capacities) in CSV or JSON format.

 ## Projects